gisbi-kim/PyICP-SLAM/README.md

 ### Features
 - Thanks to the Scan Context, reverse loops can be successfully closed.
     - E.g., see KITTI 08, KITTI 14 at Results section below.

+- Time costs
+    - (No accelerated, naive here) ICP gets 7-10 Hz when sampled (with 8000 points)
+    - (No accelerated, naive here, too) Scan Context gets 1-2 Hz (when 10 ringkey candidates).
+    - miniSAM is enough fast.

 ### How to use